Armored Heart: Tamed Soul

 “I will, if I return with you.
 On the trip back,” she promised.

 There was a firm knock on the door, and both of them jumped, then looked at each other in confusion.
 Did anyone besides the candle maker even know where she lived?
-“Who is it?” she asked cautiously.
+“Who is it?"
+She asked cautiously.

-“Message fer ya!” a young voice called back in return.
+“Message fer ya!"
+A young voice called back in return.
 Opening the door revealed a young boy in courier’s garb, no more than ten or so.
 “You’d be Celia, ain’t cha?
 Them that’s running about looking fer that potion?”

 “I might be.
 Who wants to know?”
 She wasn’t worried about the kid, but someone had to have sent the message.
 Someone who had not only noticed she was asking about the potion, but had followed her to see where she lived.
 Her instincts about danger flared up.
 She’d have to move shop, find another place to rent.
 Or, I could just take the contract, and be at Cair Dwemor.
 Gella would never let me come to any harm there, her mind supplied unhelpfully.